8 min read

 A popular accommodation option for students is the on-campus residences hosted by Rhodes University.
 Similar to boarding houses, university residences are dorm-style rooms.
 This involves a lot of sharing, including communal bathrooms, common lounge areas and shared bedrooms if you have a double or triple room.
 But you may get lucky with a single.

-Dorms in university residences also come fully furnished with a bed, mattress, desk and cupboards, However, they usually don’t come with any kitchen appliances, so you’ll likely have to get an additional meal plan which gives you access to the on-campus dining halls.
+Dorms in university residences also come fully furnished with a bed, mattress, desk and cupboards.
+However, they usually don’t come with any kitchen appliances, so you’ll likely have to get an additional meal plan which gives you access to the on-campus dining halls.
 You’re also guaranteed to be right on campus, making your daily commute to class only a few minutes at most.

-While residence halls often come with more restrictions and responsibilities, they also come with a built-in community, making it so much easier to make new friends and socialise — perfect for social butterflies.
+While residence halls often come with more restrictions and responsibilities, they also come with a built-in community, making it so much easier to make new friends and socialise—perfect for social butterflies.
 But also bear in mind that this means that they can also be a bit noisy and busy, making it difficult to get some privacy and peace and quiet.

 • Miriam Makeba Hall